Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Introduction

-Quantitatively, however, the EGRB power spectrum is {\em not} consistent with point source populations that are extensions of the known gamma-ray bright source populations \citep{Cuoco}.
-The origin of the limit is easy to understand: if the EGRB is produced by few sources just below the current detection thresholds, it should exhibit a correspondingly large degree of angular variability.
+Quantitatively, however, the EGRB power spectrum is {\em not} consistent with point-source populations that are extensions of the known gamma-ray bright source populations.
+Studies that have purported to show such agreement have done so accounting for only a subset of the known point-source population \citep[see, e.g.,][]{Cuoco,Harding:2012}.
+The origin of the limit is easy to understand: if the EGRB is produced by a few sources just below the current detection thresholds, it should exhibit a correspondingly large degree of angular variability.
 From this, it has been argued that no more than 20\% of the isotropic EGRB can be due to gamma-ray blazars without violating the EGRB anisotropy constraints, and thus motivated renewed interest in alternative gamma-ray sources \citep{Cuoco}.
 However, this conclusion is predicated upon the proper normalization of the angular power.

+This normalization remains uncertain for at least two reasons.
+First, it is necessary to deconvolve the \Fermi-LAT PSF from the observed EGRB power spectrum to obtain the desired intrinsic spectrum, from which the EGRB anisotropy is determined.
+As a result, any errors in the assumed PSF will inevitably generate corresponding errors in the anisotropy normalization.
+Second, the uncertainty estimates were based upon expressions that assumed the background is well approximated by a Gaussian random field.
+While these are appropriate for large populations of intrinsically weak sources, they are misleading when the EGRB anisotropy is dominated by a handful of point sources near the detection threshold.
+In the latter case, the observed gamma rays are strongly correlated via the nature of their origin, resulting in a substantially larger EGRB anisotropy uncertainty.